Lead Executive Officer & President

 Lauren McElrath joined the The Leadership Academy in 2018 as Program Manager for the West Michigan Leadership Academy in Grand Rapids, MI and now serves as Director.
 In this role, Lauren supports the design and logistics for the professional learning network and coaching program for five districts in Greater Grand Rapids.
 Before joining the Leadership Academy, Lauren was Associate Director for Scholarships for Grand Valley State University, for which she managed over 400 scholarships, collaborated with faculty and staff to ensure student success, and designed and implemented programming for increased student involvement.
 Lauren holds a Bachelor of Science in Broadcasting and a Master of Public Administration from Grand Valley State University.

-Director, Research, Evaluation & Impact
+Senior Director, Research, Evaluation & Impact

-Nikki Nagler joined the The Leadership Academy in 2016 and now serves as Director of Research, Evaluation & Impact.
+Nikki Nagler joined the The Leadership Academy in 2016 and now serves as Senior Director of Research, Evaluation & Impact.
 In this role, she works closely with program teams and clients to gather formative data and uses these qualitative and quantitative measures to investigate and communicate the impact of the Leadership Academy’s work.
 Previously, Nikki worked as the Director of Assessment at CUNY Hunter College, where she collaborated with faculty to design and implement learning outcomes assessment initiatives that promoted continuous improvement and institutional effectiveness.
 Nikki holds an MA in Mental Health Counseling from CUNY Hunter College and a BS in Political Science from the University of Maryland, College Park.
 Growing up, she always thought she wasn’t a “numbers person,” until her high school Calculus teacher taught her otherwise – and now she loves spending her days working with data!

 Associate Vice President, Learning Systems